Exchange value to build your tribe

 There was a time when people passed out their email address like flyers at a political rally.
 Then people got tired of spam, bait-and-switch offers, and plain old shitty content.

-So to get those emails, you’re going to need to dangle a few carrots.
+So to get those emails, you’re going to need to do some relationship marketing.
+Here’s how.

 Lure them in with value